Updated: Jan 30

 Parents are left to Decide What Other Side Effects to Report

 In the package inserts, the reactions listed above are referred to as "solicited events."
 Most package inserts do not provide a definition for "solicited" or "unsolicited events."
 However, the Flumist insert did define the former as follows, "Solicited events were those about which parents/guardians were specifically queried after vaccination."
 Based on that definition, one can then infer that "unsolicited events" are those event(s), reaction(s) or condition(s), that the parents are not asked about.
-The parents report those events without probing.
+The parents report those events without any prompting.
 As a clinical trial participant, the onus then falls on the parent to:

 pay close attention to their child, for any and all other health, personality and behavioural changes,